 - Highly engaged niche communities, ideal for targeted marketing.

-- YouTube challenges :
+- Challenges on YouTube :

 - More expensive advertising campaigns with sometimes selective entries.